Modern slavery statement

 Loaf is committed to sourcing our products' responsibly whilst upholding and protecting the human rights of all workers in our organisation and supply chains.

-We follow the following international codes and standards as part of this process:
+We use applicable international codes and standards as part of this process, including:

 Our internal policies

-Our internal Loaf policies help to ensure that we minimise the risk of harm associated with modern slavery and human trafficking in our direct business operations, as well as with related matters such as unsatisfactory working conditions and discrimination.
+Loaf's internal policies help to ensure that risks associated with modern slavery and human trafficking are minimised across our direct operations, along with related issues such as poor working conditions and discrimination.

 Loafer's guide